winngwephyo9/TestingNote/README.md

         map.wrapT = scope.wrap;
         // Correctly set color space for textures that affect color if (mapType === 'map' || mapType === 'emissiveMap') {
-            map.colorSpace = SRGBColorSpace;
+            // This property has existed for longer than .setColorSpace() on Color map.colorSpace = SRGBColorSpace;
         }
         params[mapType] = map;